siteorigin/docs/page-builder/hooks/custom-row-settings.md

 It's possible to override the default number of row columns, and their weight (width), by using the `siteorigin_panels_default_row_columns` filter.
 This filter accepts a multidimensional array with each item being treated as a column.
 Each item must contain a weight item which is used to size the column.
 Weight is decimal based so 0.30 is equivalent to 30% of the row.

-The following snippet will allow you to set the default
+The following snippet will allow you to set the default:

 ```php
 add_filter( 'siteorigin_panels_default_row_columns', function( $default_columns ) {